HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

 ## Terraform IaC <a name="terraform-iac"></a>
 We need a virtual infrastructure, on which to deploy our application.
 Terraform is employed to create and manage that infrastructure (as code).

-Terraform employes modular configuration files to enhance readability and promote code reuse.
+Terraform employs modular configuration files to enhance readability and promote code reuse.
 The structure of our files is shown below:

 Web-App-DevOps-TerraformFile <br>
 ├── main.tf <br>